mdasifdavgmail/bank_managenment_system/README.md

 # bank_managenment_system
-i have develop bank managenment system by using java
+i have developed bank managenment system by using java